afirth/blog.camunda.org/content/post/2019/05/camunda-bpm-7110-alpha4-released.md

 ## Support for Password Policies
 Most online users should know about the importance of choosing a secure password.
 However, each year the [list of most commonly used passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords) is dominated by passwords like `123456`, `password` and `qwerty`.

-With this alpha release we introduce password policies that can be used to enforce certain security standards when choosing a password.
+With this alpha release, we introduce password policies that can be used to enforce certain security standards when choosing a password.
 Note that this applies only for users that are managed within the Camunda engine.
 LDAP user management is not affected.

 To enable the default password policy set the `enablePasswordPolicy` setting in the engine configuration.
 The default policy enforces a minimum length (10 characters) and at least one lower case, upper case and special character as well as at least one digit.

 It is also possible to deploy your own password policy.
 More information on that can be found in the [user guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/password-policy/).

 ## Tasklist: Case-Insensitive Task Queries
-In the last Alpha, we introduced a new API to filter task variables caseinsensetively.
+In the last Alpha, we introduced a new API to filter task variables case-insensitively.
 Camunda Tasklist now makes use of this feature when searching for specific tasks.
 After adding a variable filter to your search, a widget will appear.
 Using the checkboxes, you can configure how you want the variable names and values to be handled.

 {{< figure src="variable_filters.png" alt="Variable Filter View">}}